swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 requires using a very clunky-looking Java application that is actually surprisingly stable, featureful and intuitive to use.

-When you are just starting out with the Go, one of the hardest things to come by is a game where you're actively learning something.
+When you are just starting out with Go, one of the hardest things to come by is a game where you're actively learning something.
 The biggest issue with low double-digit kyu games (25k-15k) is that you have two people pitted against each other neither whom have a good feel for the